 In a nutshell, a network security assessment is essentially an audit within your organization's IT environment.
 Think of it as a review of your network's security measures, which is meant to find vulnerabilities in your system.
 In the end, the purpose of a network security assessment is to keep your networks, devices, and data secure by discovering any potential cyber-threats - both internal and external to the organization.

-Additionally, if your organization requires to follow certain regulatory frameworks such as HIPAA, PCU DSS, and more, conducting frequent network security assessments is crucial.
+If your organization requires to follow certain regulatory frameworks such as HIPAA, PCU DSS, and more, conducting frequent network security assessments is crucial.
 These assessments will allow your organization to see if you are following compliance requirements

 Types of Network Security Assessments